tokdaniel/js-test/README.md

 * Some of the newer versions of node.js (https://nodejs.org).
 * Opening a command line and run ```npm install``` in the root folder.
 * Diving in & some usage of google

-## More information
-In every test folder there is a more detailed explanation of the expected task.

 ## Check your solutions
 If you think your solution is fine run the **check.bat** file it will open a **report in your default browser** and tell you if something is wrong.